Third Janaki Ballabh Patnaik ministry

-Janaki Ballabh Patnaik was elected as the chief minister of Odisha following Indian National Congress party's victory in 1995 Odisha Legislative Assembly election.
+Janaki Ballabh Patnaik was elected as the chief minister of Orissa following Indian National Congress party's victory in 1995 Orissa Legislative Assembly election.

 Brief history

 Chief Minister Janaki Ballabh Patnaik along with 2 deputy chief ministers and 2 Cabinet Ministers were administered the oath of office and secrecy by Governor B. Satya Narayan Reddy at the Raj Bhavan, Bhubaneswar on 15 March 1995.
 On 20 March 1995, 8 Cabinet Ministers, 4 Ministers of State (Independent Charges) and 5 Ministers of State were included in the Council of Ministers and on 14 January 1996, 2 Cabinet Ministers and 5 Ministers of State were included in the Council of Ministers.

 On 18 August 1997, 1 Ministers of State (Independent Charges) was elevated to Cabinet Minister and on 24 August 1998, Entire Council of Ministers was reshuffled with addition of 1 Minister of State.

-Mr. Patnaik resigned on 13 December 1999 owning moral responsibility for the series of attacks on the minorities in the state.
+Shri Patnaik resigned on 13 February 1999 owning moral responsibility for the series of attacks on the minorities in the state & furore over Anjana Mishra rape case.
 He continued as Care taker CM till 17 February 1999.